sib-swiss/containers-snakemake-training/docs/course_material/3_generalising_snakemake.md

 **Exercise:**

-* Complete the HISAT2 command given above with parameters to specify inputs and outputs
-    * You will need 2 inputs, 2 outputs (in 2 different formats) and the genome indices mentioned above (should they be considered as inputs?)
+* Complete the HISAT2 command given above with parameters to specify inputs and outputs.
+You will need 2 inputs, 2 outputs (in 2 different formats) and the genome indices mentioned above (should they be considered as inputs?)
-        * You can find more information on how to use HISAT2 and its parameters with `hisat2 -h` or you can look at the tip below
-* Implement a rule containing your command to map trimmed reads contained in .fastq files
-    * You will need a rule name, and the `input`, `output`, `container` and `shell` directives
-    * The container image can be found at `https://depot.galaxyproject.org/singularity/hisat2%3A2.2.1--hdbdd923_6`

-??? tip "HISAT2 inputs and outputs"
     * Paths of trimmed files (_i.e._ input files) are specified with the parameters `-1` (first read) and `-2` (second read)
     * Basename of genome indices (binary format) is specified with the parameter `-x`.
 The files have a shared name of `resources/genome_indices/Scerevisiae_index`, which is the value you need to use for `-x`
     * Path of mapped reads files (_i.e._ output file, in SAM format) is specified with the parameter `-S` (do not forget the .sam extension at the end of the filename)
     * Path of mapping report (_i.e._ output file, in text format) is specified with the parameter `--summary-file`
+* Implement a rule containing your command to map trimmed reads contained in .fastq files
+    * You will need a rule name, and the `input`, `output`, `container` and `shell` directives
+    * The container image can be found at `https://depot.galaxyproject.org/singularity/hisat2%3A2.2.1--hdbdd923_6`

 ??? success "Answer"
-    ```python linenums="1"
+    ```python linenums="1" hl_lines="5-12 16-17"
     rule read_mapping:
         """
         This rule maps trimmed reads of a fastq onto a reference assembly.